 Our common stock is listed on The NASDAQ Capital Market under the symbol "BIOC."
-On January 19, 2018, the last reported sale price of our common stock on The NASDAQ Capital Market was \$0.665 per share.
-There is no established trading market for the warrants and we do not expect a market to develop.
-In addition, we do not intend to apply for the listing of the warrants on any national securities exchange or other trading market.
-Without an active trading market, the liquidity of the warrants will be limited.
+On January 23, 2018, the last reported sale price of our common stock on The NASDAQ Capital Market was \$0.6021 per share.
+There is no established trading market for the warrants or Preferred Stock and we do not expect a market to develop.
+In addition, we do not intend to apply for the listing of the warrants or Preferred Stock on any national securities exchange or other trading market.
+Without an active trading market, the liquidity of the warrants and Preferred Stock will be limited.

-We are an "emerging growth company" as that term is used in the Jumpstart Our Business Startups Act of 2012, and, as such, we have elected to take advantage of certain reduced public company reporting requirements for this prospectus and future filings.
+We are an "emerging growth company" as that term is used in the Jumpstart Our Business Startups Act of 2012, and, as such, we have elected to take advantage of certain reduced public company reporting requirements for this prospectus and future fillings.